circular-zamboni/chrysopelea/README.md

 The presence of identifiers of the form listed below are dependent on your block configuration.

-- chrysopelea.outputs.AAAA
+- chrysopelea.outputs.AAAA - AAAA is script output variable name.
-- chrysopelea.inputs.BBBB
+- chrysopelea.inputs.BBBB - BBBB is script input variable name.
-- row.getCellValue("CCCC")
+- row.getCellValue("CCCC") - CCCC is field name.

 An example is shown below.
 The example assumes a particular block configuration that is not described here.
 Your equivalent "AAAA", "BBBB", "CCCC"